specs-feup/clava/Clava-JS/README.md

 }
 ```

-Finally, starting from the `workspace` directory, execute the following commands:
+Starting from the `workspace` directory, execute the following commands to build Clava-JS:

 ```bash
 npm install